deeptimittal12/deeptimittal12.github.io/Projects.md

+# Projects

+This is a list of projects I have worked or currently working on.

 A list of freely available resources for Neuroscience community.
 This list is regularly updated and changes are welcome at deepti.mittal12@gmail.com or https://gitlab.com/-/ide/project/deepti.mittal12/neuroscience/ This list includes:

  - Events, workshops and Conferences (Virtual Conferences)